 Currently, all HAE therapies are either injected on an acute basis or infused prophylactically.
 Neither therapy is ideal, and it can take time for HAE patients to learn what works best for them.

-Our Phase 1 study for KVD900 suggested the compound displays a profile well-suited for use as an oral, on-demand therapy for acute attacks, with a combination of rapid uptake into the plasma and high plasma concentrations.
+Our Phase 1 study for KVD900 suggested the compound displays a profile well-suited for use as an oral, on-demand therapy for attacks, with a combination of rapid uptake into the plasma and high plasma concentrations.

 In addition to KVD900, we continue to develop additional candidates for the HAE portfolio.
 We believe KalVista can design oral programs to satisfy other segments of the HAE market with high unmet need, such as prophylactic therapy.
-We anticipate adding at least one more candidate to the clinic this year and potentially more molecules in 2019.

 We’re excited by the possibility of developing one or more best-in-class oral therapies for HAE and an alternative for HAE patients facing repeated angioedema attacks.
 We look forward to your interest as our research continues.